Applications across Research Council remits

 - If the Officers consider that the scope extends into another Council's remit, they will contact an identified colleague at the supporting Council(s) concerned.

 - In a small number of cases it may be agreed between Councils that it would be more appropriate for a different Council from that which received the proposal to take the lead in the assessment process and funding.
 Where this is the case the receiving Council will inform applicants and provide contact details in the new lead Council who can provide details on the next steps.
 The proposal would be rejected or withdrawn from the receiving Council and submitted to the new lead Council.
-In such cases the proposal will be processed by the lead Council in accordance with the Cross-Council Funding Agreement, including taking advice on peer reviewers from other Councils where appropriate.
+In such cases the proposal will be processed by the lead Council in accordance with the Cross-Council Remit Agreement, including taking advice on peer reviewers from other Councils where appropriate.

 - The proposal will then proceed through the lead Council's peer review process.
 The lead Council will be responsible for ensuring an appropriate mix of reviewers are approached taking account of advice received from other Councils on potential peer reviewers and the need for advice from reviewers with relevant expertise in working across disciplinary boundaries.

-- The lead Council will provide appropriate guidance about the Cross-Council Funding Agreement to any relevant panels, boards, committees or other peer review bodies and ensure that appropriate steps are taken to ensure that proposals considered under the agreement are not unduly disadvantaged or advantaged in the final decision-making process.
+- The lead Council will provide appropriate guidance about the Cross-Council Remit Agreement to any relevant panels, boards, committees or other peer review bodies and ensure that appropriate steps are taken to ensure that proposals considered under the agreement are not unduly disadvantaged or advantaged in the final decision-making process.

-- Proposals considered under the Agreement will be subject to the approaches to demand management being developed across the Research Councils to avoid unnecessary demands on the peer review system.
-More specifically: once accepted for processing by a lead Council under the protocol, an proposal may not be withdrawn for submission to another Council unless permission to do so has been given by the Councils concerned; the lead Council’s policies on resubmissions will apply to any unsuccessful proposals; proposals previously considered by another Council may not be resubmitted to another Council unless substantial changes are made which might affect the most appropriate Council to lead the proposal; in such cases the prior submission to another Council must be declared and the changes made summarised in an accompanying statement.
+- Proposals considered under the Agreement will be subject to the approaches to demand management across the Research Councils to avoid unnecessary demands on the peer review system.
+More specifically: once accepted for processing by a lead Council under the protocol, an proposal may not be withdrawn for submission to another Council unless permission to do so has been given by the Councils concerned; the lead Council’s policies on resubmissions will apply to any unsuccessful proposals; proposals previously considered by another Council may not be resubmitted to another Council unless substantial changes are made which might affect the most appropriate Council to lead the proposal.
+In such cases the prior submission to another Council must be declared and the changes made summarised in an accompanying statement.
 Councils may reject resubmitted proposals if these requirements are not met.

 - Outcome correspondence and awards will be issued by the lead Council.
 Awards will be managed by the lead Council in accordance with their standard procedures.